Michael Barr (U.S. official)

-Outside of government, Barr was the Dean of Public Policy and Professor of Public Policy at the University of Michigan's Gerald R. Ford School of Public Policy, Professor of Law at the University of Michigan Law School and faculty director of the University of Michigan's Center on Finance, Law, and Policy.
-Barr is a Fellow of the National Academy of Public Administration.
+Previously, Barr served as dean at the University of Michigan Gerald R. Ford School of Public Policy and faculty director of the University of Michigan's Center on Finance, Law, and Policy.
+Barr is a fellow of the National Academy of Public Administration.

 Early life and education

 Barr attended Yale College and graduated summa cum laude with honors in history in 1987.
 At Yale, he won the New Prize for public service and the Gries Prize for his senior history thesis, "The Black Consciousness Movement in South Africa".
 He went on to earn his M.Phil. in international relations in 1989 as a Rhodes Scholar at Magdalen College, Oxford.
 His thesis was on Panama–United States relations.

 Barr returned to Yale Law School to earn a Juris Doctor in 1992.
-He was a co-recipient of the AILA Human Rights Award and recipient of the Charles G. Albom Prize for appellate advocacy during his time at Yale Law School.
+He was a co-recipient of the American Immigration Lawyers Association (AILA) Human Rights Award and recipient of the Charles G. Albom Prize for appellate advocacy during his time at Yale Law School.